distillpub/post--activation-atlas/README.md

 smooth zoom between gridsizes

 ## Done
-app.html and link to it somewhere spread operator in object literals add hover state for notebooklink
+option to turn off touch-to-pan responsiveResize for one-layer touch events are being filtered app.html and link to it somewhere spread operator in object literals add hover state for notebooklink